2DegreesInvesting/pin-azure/03_pin-timestamped-data.md

 ## Setup

-  - Setup your environmental variables: 01\_setup-azure-board.Rmd.
+  - I setup my environmental variables as shown in 01\_setup-azure-board.Rmd.
-  - Use pins and register the Azure board (expect no output).
+  - First I use the pins package, and register the Azure board (expect no output).

 <!-- end list -->